1. About Buscopan

 Buscopan contains the active ingredient hyoscine butylbromide.

-Buscopan comes as tablets available on prescription.
-You can also buy it from pharmacies.
+Buscopan comes as tablets and is available on prescription.
+Buscopan also comes as 2 different products that you can buy from a pharmacy or shop:

 It can also be given by injection, but this is usually only done in hospital.